 Security: financial insecurity, hunger, homelessness, physical danger from elements & people, inadequate protection due to weak rule of law

-Economic: loose jobs and financial support, individual and children struggle to pursue education, a vicious cycle of intergenerational poverty
+Economic: loss of employment and financial means, individual and children struggle to pursue education, a vicious cycle of intergenerational poverty

 PeopleSense Foundation was founded in 2011 by high tech entrepreneur, university business professor, women’s rights activist, advisor, consultant and philanthropist; Marcia Cardamore.

 Drawing on her experience building and managing high performing enterprises; Marcia pursues partnerships with organizations that address violence against women and girls.
 She invests her intellectual and financial capital in systemic change initiatives that make the world a safer place for women and girls and help them heal, prosper and become contributing members within their community and beyond.
-To date, Marcia through PeopleSense Foundation has committed $2,000,000 to organizations addressing violence against women and girls in Canada and throughout the world.
+To date, PeopleSense Foundation (a privately funded charity) has committed $2,000,000, and helped other charities to raise millions more, to address violence against women and girls in Canada and throughout the world.

 “When women are free from violence they have agency to move freely, pursue their dreams including education, training, seeking and holding employment and working towards economic viability for themselves and their dependents.
 There is no greater imperative facing the world today than the alleviation of pain, suffering and persecution of women and girls and the inclusion of women within the global community as leaders who can help heal the world. “